A 97-year coal seam for Queenstown’s Earnslaw vintage steamer expires soon – but our Lady of the Lake won’t be grounded.

 “We are assured there will be a continuity of supply, however we have strict resource consent conditions to meet regarding emissions.

-“Together with this, we need to have coals with correct energy value, minimal sulphur and ash content, and of an even size.”
+“Together with this, we need to have coals with correct energy value, minimal sulphur and ash content, and of an even size.

-She adds: “There are also the costs associated with transporting coal to Queenstown.
+“There are also the costs associated with transporting coal to Queenstown.
 The TSS Earnslaw coal suitability is more than just supply.”